casouri/vundo/README.txt

   f   to go forward
   b   to go backward

-  n   to go to the node below when you at a branching point p   to go to the node above
+  n   to go to the node below when at a branch point p   to go to the node above

-  a   to go back to the last branching point e   to go forward to the end/tip of the branch
+  a   to go back to the last branching point e   to go forward to the end/tip of the branch l   to go to the last saved node r   to go to the next saved node

   m   to mark the current node for diff u   to unmark the marked node